brianhouse/art_and_code/resources/processing_cheat_sheet.md

 - `my_list = my_string.splitlines()` split a string on any newline character
 - `my_string = " ".join(my_list)` join a list with a space (or other character) between each list item
 - `num_characters = len(my_string)` get the number of characters in a string
-- `"phrase" in my_string` test whether a string is within another string
+- `if "phrase" in my_string:` test whether a string is within another string
-- `"phrase" in my_list` test whether a string is within a list
+- `if "phrase" in my_list:` test whether a string is within a list
+- `words = list(set(words))` convert a list with repeats into a list with only unique items

 ### Lists